-My friend Leslie Byars Register shared this recipe on her blog, Dear Party Diary, and I bookmarked and made it for Thanksgiving with family.
-It was SO delicious!
-It was a fresh, healthy way to enjoy cranberries, and the vibrant cranberry salsa in a purple cabbage bowl was perfectly lovely.
+My friend Leslie Register shared this recipe on her blog, Dear Party Diary, and I bookmarked and made it for Thanksgiving with family.
+Through this recipe, she created a fresh, healthy way to enjoy cranberries, and the vibrant cranberry salsa in a purple cabbage bowl was perfectly lovely.
 Trust me, it is SO delicious.

 Leslie lives in Birmingham and authored one of my new favorite cookbooks, Leslie’s Party Diaries.
-Her book is a treasure for those who want a guide for party planning, hospitality and entertaining~Southern style.
-I’ve bookmarked dozens of recipes and have also gleaned myriad tips on making party planning less stressful.
-I highly recommend her book~and her blog!!!
+Her book is a treasure for those who want a guide for party planning, hospitality, and entertaining~Southern style.
+I’ve bookmarked dozens of recipes and have also gleaned a myriad of tips on making party planning less stressful!

 Note: The juice from the salsa is plentiful and very bold in color; it will stain clothing, napkins, etc….be forewarned!
 I let my salsa sit in a strainer for an hour or so before placing it into the cabbage bowl to drain excess.